ydb-platform/ydb/ydb/docs/en/core/faq/_includes/yql.md

 #### Are there any specific features of Join operations? {#join-operations}

-Join operations in {{ ydb-short-name }} are performed in one of two ways:
+A `Join` in {{ ydb-short-name }} is performed using one of the two methods below:

 * Common Join.
 * Index Lookup Join.

 #### Common Join {#common-join}

-The contents of both tables (the left and right parts of a Join) are sent to the node executing the query, where the operation is performed on the entire data.
-This is a universal way to perform a Join operation, which is used when more optimal methods are not applicable.
+The contents of both tables (to the left and to the right of `Join`) are sent to the requesting node which applies the operation to the totality of the data.
+This is the most generic way of performing a `Join` that is used whenever other optimizations are unavailable.
 For large tables, this method is either slow or doesn't work in general due to exceeding the data transfer limits.

 #### Index Lookup Join {#index-lookup-join}

-For rows from the left part of a `Join` operation, a lookup is performed for the corresponding values in the right part.
-This method is used when the right part is a table and the `Join` operation key is the prefix of its primary key or of the secondary index key.
+For rows on the left of `Join`, relevant values are looked up to the right.
+You use this method whenever the right part is a table and the `Join` key is its primary or secondary index key prefix.
 In this method, limited selections are made from the right table instead of full reads.
 This lets you use it when working with large tables.

 {% note info %}